leahphw/bereal-clone/README.md

 Submitted by: **Leah Le**

-**Name of your app** is an app that simulates the social media BeReal
+This is an app that simulates the social media BeReal

 Time spent: **2** hours spent in total